-§967.
+§1287.
 Determination of bargaining agent

 - 1. Voluntary recognition.
-Any public employee organization may file a request with a public employer alleging that a majority of the public employees in an appropriate bargaining unit wish to be represented for the purpose of collective bargaining between the public employer and the employees' organization.
-Such request must describe the grouping of jobs or positions that constitute the unit claimed to be appropriate and must include a demonstration of majority support.
-Such request for recognition may be granted by the public employer.
-IPL 2019. c.
-135. §1 (AMD).1 - 1-A. Majority sign-up.
-If a request by a public employee organization for recognition pursuant to subsection 1 is not granted by the public employer, the executive director of the board or a designee shall examine the demonstration of support.
-If the executive director of the board or a designee finds that a majority of the employees in a unit appropriate for bargaining have signed valid authorizations designating the employees' organization specified in the petition as their bargaining representative and that no other individual or labor organization is currently certified or recognized as the exclusive representative of any of the employees in the unit, the board may not direct an election but shall certify the employees' organization as the representative.
-However, if the majority status of the employees in the appropriate unit is in question, the executive director of the board or a designee shall call an election to determine whether the organization represents a majority of the members in the bargaining unit.
-[PL 2019, c.
-135, §1 (NEW).] - 2.
-Elections.
-The executive director of the board, or a designee, pursuant to subsection 1-A, or upon signed petition of at least 30% of a bargaining unit of public employees that they desire to be represented by an organization, shall conduct a secret ballot election to determine whether the organization represents a majority of the members in the bargaining unit.
-Such an election may be conducted at suitable work locations or through the United States mail, and the procedures adopted and employed must ensure that neither the employee organizations or the management representatives involved in the election have access to information that would identify a voter.
+Any judicial employee organization may file a request with the public employer alleging that a majority of the judicial employees in an appropriate bargaining unit wish to be represented for the purpose of collective bargaining between the public employer and the employees' organization.
+The request must describe the grouping of jobs or positions that constitute the unit claimed to be appropriate and must include a demonstration of majority support.
+The request for recognition may be granted by the public employer.
+IPL 2023. c.
+541, §3 (AMD).] - 1-A. Majority sign-up.
+If a request by a judicial employee organization for recognition pursuant to subsection 1 is not granted by the public employer, the executive director or the executive director's designee shall examine the demonstration of support.
+If the executive director or the executive director's designee finds that a majority of the employees in a unit appropriate for bargaining have signed valid authorizations designating the employees' organization specified in the petition as their bargaining representative and that no other individual or labor organization is currently certified or recognized as the exclusive representative of any of the employees in the unit, the board may not direct an election but shall certify the employees' organization as the representative.
+However, if the majority status of the employees in the appropriate unit is in question, the executive director or the executive director's designee shall call an election to determine whether the organization represents a majority of the members in the bargaining unit.